schorschinho/osprey/README.md

 To perform voxel co-registration and tissue segmentation, download **SPM12** [from the UCL website](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/), then extract and add to your MATLAB path.
+If you run an Apple Silicon processor (M1 and later), please download the [SPM development version from GitHub](https://github.com/spm/spm).

 If you want to use the `Osprey` Graphical User Interface (GUI), please download the following toolboxes from the MATLAB File Exchange: